hosseinhimself/Technical-Assessment-RAG/README.md

 - **Document**: A Pydantic model representing a document with a single attribute `text`.
 - **DocumentProcessor**: Responsible for loading and refining documents from a given directory.
 - **EmbeddingModel**: Handles the loading of a transformer-based model for generating embeddings.
-- **FaissIndex**: Manages the Faiss index for efficient document retrieval based on embeddings.
+- **FaissIndex**: Manages the FAISS index for efficient document retrieval based on embeddings.
 - **QueryEngine**: Performs document retrieval based on a query using the embedding model and Faiss index.
 - **FaissRetriever**: Retrieves documents from the Faiss index based on query embeddings.